PlacidPenguin/PlacidPenguin.github.io/about.md

 ---
 layout: page
 title: About
+---
-content: The site is created and maintained by Devin LaCrosse.
+The site is created and maintained by Devin LaCrosse.
 Site content is provided by a variety of amazing book worms.
----